The Flying V

 In this work an idea for a commercial passenger aircraft was derived.
 Preliminary estimations indicate potential benefits of the new concept called the “Flying V” over the A350-900 reference aircraft: 10% higher L/D, 2% lower mass, a compact and simple configuration (no high-lift devices, no fairings, straight lines), and low noise (shielding of the engines from the ground).

-A streamwise cut through the cylindrical and oblique pressurized section of the Flying V is elliptical and fits efficiently into airfoils.
+A streamwise cut through the oblique and almost cylindrical pressurized section of the Flying V is elliptical and fits efficiently into airfoils.
 This leads to both structural and aerodynamic efficiency.
-A patent for the concept has been filed by Airbus .
+A patent application for the concept was filed by Airbus .